shaesaert/C-TuLiP/README.md

 II Install C-TuLiP
 -----------------------------
 Do a `pip . install` in the  C-Tulip folder.

 III Running the (tutorial) Examples
 -----------------------------

-The code for generating XMI and a partial Python implementation are in the Python module dumpsmach.py.
-Two examples can easily be checked
+In the `Example folder`
+ * Communication Window example
- * Thermostat design
+    *
-    * `ThermoStat.py` = script  to generate state-chart using TuLiP
-    * `runner_ThermoStat.py` = script for demonstrating with generated code
  * Alice, a simplified rover speed control`
     * `AliceSimp.py` = script  to generate state-chart using TuLiP
     * `runner_Alice.py`= script for demonstrating with generated code